ezEngine/docs-src/pages/docs/physics/special/physx-rope-component.md

 Ropes can be attached to walls as decorative elements (cables, wires), or they can even be attached to [dynamic physics objects](../actors/physx-dynamic-actor-component.md) to link them together.
 This can be used as a gameplay feature.

+If all you need is a decorative rope, that doesn't react to physical stimuli (except [wind (TODO)](../../effects/wind.md)), prefer to use a [fake rope component](../../effects/fake-rope-component.md), as that has a much lower performance overhead.

 ## Setting Up a Rope

 A rope requires two anchor points between which it hangs.
-For this, one typically uses dummy game objects.
-The `AnchorA` and `AnchorB` [object references](../../scenes/object-references.md) are used to configure which two objects to use.
+One anchor point is the rope object position itself, for the other one typically uses a dummy game object.
+The `Anchor` [object reference](../../scenes/object-references.md) is used to select which one to use.

 In the object hierarchy it typically looks like this:

 ![Rope Objects](media/rope-hierarchy.png)

 The position of the anchors can be moved in the 3D viewport to position the rope as desired.
-Additionally, the position of the rope object itself determines how much *slack* the rope will have.
-If the rope object is exactly on the straight line between the anchors, the rope has no slack.
-Otherwise, the rope becomes longer and longer, the farther its position is away from the straight line between the anchors.
+The approximate shape of the simulated rope will be shown as a preview.
+Use the `Slack` property to make the rope sag.

 ![Basic Rope Config](media/rope-config.jpg)

-Note that the preview visualization of the rope is very simplistic and doesn't follow a [natural curve](https://en.wikipedia.org/wiki/Catenary).
 [Run the scene](../../editor/run-scene.md) to see the final shape and behavior.

-If you want a rope without any slack, only use a single anchor.
-The position of the rope object will be used as the second anchor then, and there will be no slack whatsoever.
-This is easier than trying to position the rope object exactly on the line between the anchors.

 ### Rendering